 But while tax considerations are important, they’re far from the only factor in a well-designed, flexible estate plan.
 “When we meet with clients who are establishing or reviewing a plan for the benefit of their family, we often say, ‘Don’t let the tax tail wag the estate planning dog,’” Bebeau notes.
 “In other words, acknowledge and respond to possible changes in tax laws, but keep family at the forefront of your planning.”

 To help insure that you have an estate plan that’s as flexible as you need it to be, it’s important to have a conversation with your financial advisor, after consulting with your tax professional and personal lawyer, so they can all work in tandem.
 What might that involve?
 For one thing, a number of foundational questions.
 “Some of the things we’ll ask include: Has your family tree changed?
 What is your net worth now?
 What kind of assets do you have?
 Who are you hoping to take care of in the future?” says Fittizzi.
 “The answers can help your attorney, accountant and financial advisors determine strategies that can make an estate plan truly personal.”
 He adds that some areas they might focus on include:

 Gifts.
-“The simplest vehicle is an outright gift, which can be tax-free if it qualifies for the gift tax annual exclusion--up to $15,000 per recipient, per year," says Fittizzi.
-He adds, "In addition to this annual exclusion, exemption gifts can also be made to children or grandchildren‑up to $11.7 million per donor in the aggregate‑and it’s something you can do right now.”
+“The simplest vehicle is an outright gift, which can be tax-free if it qualifies for the gift tax annual exclusion," says Fittizzi.
+He adds, "In addition to this annual exclusion, exemption gifts can also be made to children or grandchildren.”
+The latest information on the gift tax annual and lifetime exclusions can be found here.